nnirror/facet/README.md

 ---
 ### Audio-rate operations

-Facet can load audio samples as FacetPatterns and run arbitrary operations on them.
+Facet can load audio samples (currently only .wav files) as FacetPatterns and run arbitrary operations on them.

- To prevent humongous computations, there are some guardrails for certain functions, but not too much.
-This software is experimental, and it is possible that you accidentally run a command that uses too much computing power.
-In that case, simply stop and restart the node server in your terminal.
+ To prevent humongous computations, there are some guardrails, but even so, audio processing can increase your computer's CPU load quite a bit, and it is possible that you accidentally run a command that requires more computing power than your computer can handle in real(ish) time.
+Of course, if you're just running the command for sound design or testing purposes, you can just wait for it to complete and hear what it comes up with.
+But if the CPU% indicator goes way up, or the server seems to not be responding, just stop and restart the node server in your terminal, and try tailoring the audio commands so they are within the limitations of your machine.

 - **audio** ( )
 	- scales any FacetPattern to {-1,1} and normalizes it.
 Useful for preparing FacetPattern for audio output.
 For example, `sine()` by default returns in a range {0,1}. `audio()` would change that to a bipolar, {-1,1} range.